PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 .. image:: images/new-project-wizard.png

 The project structure is pretty similar to a static web project.
-It contain a ``WebContent`` folder with the files that are part of the game.
+It contains a ``WebContent`` folder with the files that are part of the game.
 Especially, it contains the ``index.html`` file.
 It is the root of the game.

 In the following table we provide a short description of each file of the ``WebContent`` folder: